ChristianJoudon/ChristianJoudon.github.io/projects/TextGenerationPersonality.md

 date: 2022-01-01  # Adjust the date as necessary
 published: true
 labels:
-  - Natural Language Processing
+  - Numpy
-  - Rake
+  - Pandas
-  - Ntlk
+  - Sickit-Learn
-  - Ssl
+  - TfidfVectorizer
-  - Spacy
+  - Linear Regression
-  - Beautiful Soup
+  - Textgenrnn
   - Python
 summary: "I designed a software that extracts and compiles a keyword dictionary for individual characters from film or TV scripts."
 ---